Workplace Accommodation Requests

 Employees seeking workplace accommodations will use the following procedure:

-1) Request: The employee is responsible for requesting an ADA workplace accommodation for his or her disability by completing a Reasonable Accommodation Request Form and submitting the request to the Office of Human Resources.
+1) Request: The employee is responsible for requesting an ADA workplace accommodation for his or her disability by completing a Reasonable Accommodation Request Form via the Accommodate system and submitting the request to the Office of Human Resources.

 2) Discussion: Following the receipt of the completed request form, an HR staff member will meet with the employee to acknowledge the request and explain the accommodation process.
 The employee will provide a Medical Information Request and Verification Form as appropriate, along with their Position Description, to their Physician.
 It is the employee’s responsibility to return this completed form to HR.

 3) Documenting the Disability: HR will conduct an analysis of the impairment eligibility to determine what type of documentation is necessary to verify the disability.
 This may vary depending on the nature and extent of the disability and the accommodation requested.
 It is the employee’s responsibility to provide any requested documentation.
 In some cases it may be necessary to discuss the nature of the disability with the employee’s physician to address the request.
 If deemed necessary, HR can request independent medical evaluation of the employee’s disability.
 In the event that the university deems it necessary to obtain a second medical opinion, the department will bear the cost of obtaining the second opinion.
 The request will be evaluated after all the documentation has been submitted by the employee to HR.